-It is no exaggeration to say that Google Analytics are the ears and eyes of your business website.
+It is no exaggeration to say that Google Analytics is the ears and eyes of your business website.
 Why?
 Because it is that powerful tool which helps in tracking information about how the visitors interact with your site.
 As a result, you can understand and build your customers better.

-But before you start using Google Analytics, there are a few questions that you should ask and here we’ve the most important ones for you.
+But before you start using Google Analytics, there are a few questions that you should ask and here we’ve got the most important ones for you.

 • Why do I need to gauge my website metrics?

-Every visitor of your website can be your potential customers.
+Every visitor to your website can be your potential customers.
 So wouldn’t it be beneficial for you as a business owner to know what the visitors like and dislike about your website?
 Surely it will.
 When you understand the preferences and tastes of your customers, you can serve them better and this in return will increase your traffic.

 • How can Google Analytics be connected to my website?

-If you’re one of those who haven’t yet started using Google Analytics, connecting it to your website is really easy.
+If you’re one of those who haven’t yet started using Google Analytics, connecting it to your website is easy.
 You just need to visit the Google Analytics website, click on the ‘create an account button’ and follow the configuration steps.